itaruna/hello-world/README.md

 - 👀 I’m interested in healthcare tech, AR/VR, and design
 - 🌱 I’m currently learning Unity, C#, and Maya
 - 💞️ I’m looking to collaborate on cool projects in the healthcare, gaming, and social impact spaces!
-- 📫 Send me a message at athena.yao@duke.edu
+- 📫 Send me a message at athena.yao@duke.edu to connect!